-SQL Server 2008 R2 has a data type called XML.
+SQL Server 2019 has a data type called XML (introduced in SQL Server 2005).
 This data type can be typed or untyped.
 The untyped XML data type accepts any well-formed XML or fragment, while the typed XML data type is associated with an XML Schema and allows only valid XML documents.
 There is no real support for DTDs, but inline DTDs are allowed and can be used to provide defaults.
 Any schema to be used, must first be registered as a SCHEMA COLLECTION.